How to Build a Temperature Sensing System Using Silego GreenPAK

 29μA Quiescent Current

-- Motor thermal protection circuit controlled by 3UN2 (has a temperature sensor)
+- Motor thermal protection circuit controlled by 3UN2 (with two temperature sensors)

-- Temperature measurement circuit using two pairs of temperature sensors
+- Temperature control system circuit diagram of IC temperature sensor

 - Temperature sensor resistance compensation circuit